Koxx3/minimo/README.md

 You simply place the little box inside the deck and connect it to the controller (and other electric parts if you want more features)

 ### Requirements
-- An e-scooter with minimotors controllers (single or dual)
+- An e-scooter with any supported controllers (single or dual)
 - An power supply between 12V and 80V... (possible with external DC-DC providing 12V or 5V if you have 20S or more)
 - If you want to use progressive brake feature, you must ensure no more than 60V pass in the brake handle (issue noted only for Kaabo)
 - The electronics (ESP32 Dev KitC V4 + SmartController shield + JST SM/PH connectors)
 - Some electronic skills

 ### What can be done ?
-I suggest you to have a look at all planed features in the image below.
+I suggest you to have a look at all planed/added features in the image below.
 There is almost no limit in custom features.
-The controller power cannot exceed the nominal power, but with a shunt, you can go upper and still have a current control loop to limit the current by software (and avoid burning the controller).
+The controller power cannot exceed the nominal power, but with a shunt, you can increase the acceleration and still have a current control loop to limit the current by software (and avoid burning the controller).

 Most settings will be configurable by the smartphone, and additionnal hardware buttons will allow you to control specific features.